TracerDS/Roblox-Tutorials/1 - Basic concepts.md

 ## Declaring a variable

+Variables are places that store values.
+There are three kinds of variables in Lua: global variables, local variables, and table fields.

 To declare a variable you need to provide name and its value in following format:
 ```lua
 name = value